Skip to content

 • WINDUP: Prepares the attack, allowing anticipation and animation sync.

-• ATTACK: Executes the weapon’s hitbox activation.
+• ATTACK: Executes the weapon’s hitbox activation and damage.

 • COOLDOWN: Ends the attack, adding a delay before another action.